 Acting zone status analysis.
 Establishment of protocols.

-The main acting zones for this project are planned for Gran Canaria and Portugal.
+The main acting zones for this project have been planned for Gran Canaria and Portugal.
 The former area is located in Barranco de la Virgen, Valleseco in Gran Canaria with an area comprising some 35.8ha.
-The selected slope is partially located under ZEC ES7010038 (from its Spanish acronym Special Area of Conservation) being part of Natura 2000 Network and also within priority habitat 4050 ‘Macaronesian Heaths’.
-The area currently presents very low vegetation cover with sporadic growth of alien species (i.e., fern, bramble, chestnut trees) rather than its natural cloudforest (laurisilva).
-If this area was left to self-develop, it will not only lead to higher runoff rates but also to hydric cycle disruptions (including underground water systems).
-It is so, that the planting of 20,000 new trees such as Erica arborea, Laurus novocanariensis and llex canariensis (among many other species proper from this rainforest) and the construction of innovative atmospheric water harvesters is proposed by Life-Nieblas as a self-sourced and environmentally clean method for reforestation which also expects to perform as CO2 emissions reduction and carbon sequestration.
-Four methods of reforestation will be used in the development of this project:
+The selected landscape is partially located under ZEC ES7010038 (from its Spanish acronym Special Area of Conservation) being part of Natura 2000 Network and also within priority habitat 4050 ‘Macaronesian Heaths’.
+The area is found with very low vegetation cover, some sporadic growth of alien species (i.e., fern, bramble, chestnut trees) rather than its natural xeric Laurisilva forest.
+Leaving this area to self-develop, will not only lead to higher runoff rates but also to water cycle disruptions (including underground water systems) posing higher risk for the spread of wildfire.
+Out of the 20,000 new trees to be planted in Gran Canaria, almost 9,000 have already been planted.
+Species include; Erica arborea, Laurus novocanariensis and Ilex canariensis (along eight other species proper from this landscape).
+Find out more in Action-C2.